WebAssembly/wide-arithmetic/proposals/128-bit-arithmetic/Overview.md

 proposal which is to support these instructions individually rather than the combined 128-bit operation.

-Native platforms have an "overflow flag" in their processor state which instructions can read and write to.
+Many native platforms have an "overflow flag" in their processor state which instructions can read and write to.
 In WebAssembly these instructions for addition might look like this for example: